-Black History Month in Britain: Men who have made history
+Black History Month: The men who made history in Britain - CBBC Newsround

 In the world of sport, Lennox Lewis is one of the most successful British sportsmen of all time and his name is known all over the world.

-He was a boxer who won 41 or his 44 professional fights, which is a pretty amazing record.
+He was a boxer who won 41 of his 44 professional fights, which is a pretty amazing record.

 He announced his retirement from the sport in 2004, after his final fight on 21 June 2003 against the Ukrainian boxer Vitali Klitschko.